Introduction

 \(\text{Residual structure:} \; \; \; z^{(l+1)} = z^{(l)} + f_{l+1}(z^{(l)}) \; \; \; \text{at layer} \; l\) \(\text{Explicit iterative inference:} \; \; \; z^{(n+1)} = z^{(n)} - \eta \frac{\partial F(z^{(n)})}{\partial z} \; \; \; \text{at time-step} \; n\)

-That is, we can potentially think of iterative inference as taking place implicitly over the layers of a transformer, whereas in the brain/predictive coding it takes place over time.
+That is, we can potentially think of iterative inference as taking place implicitly over the layers of a residual architecture (like a transformer), whereas in the brain/predictive coding, it takes place over time via backward connections.
 This justifies why we may expect transformers to have to be much deeper than the brain; the brain’s recurrent/backward connections are roughly analogous to a deeper, strictly feedforward residual architecture.

-Temporal, active predictive coding.
 The above presentation of predictive coding has neglected two aspects: temporality, and action selection.
-Our general framework naturally extends to include these two aspects, as we will now show.
+Our general framework naturally extends to include these two aspects, as we will show below.

 • \(z_t^n\) as the state of the \(n\)th cortical column, with \(z_t\) the state of the cortex (unsure whether this would include the prefrontal cortex, which may operate by different principles (e.g. not simply predictive coding) compared to e.g. the sensory cortex?).